anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 ---
-title: Make your tool compatible with Avatar Optimizer
+title: Make your components compatible with Avatar Optimizer
 ---

-# Make your tool compatible with Avatar Optimizer
+# Make your components compatible with Avatar Optimizer

 This page describes the following two things.